Tom’s Substack

 Acknowledgements:

 Most of those whose assistance was invaluable in researching this story prefer to remain anonymous.
-I want to thank Donal Ballance, Joe Douglas, David Barry, Riocard O Tiarnaigh, Roberta Doorley, Mark Byrne, Maurice Dockrell, Saoirse Fox, the Irish Jesuit Provincialate, The Library of Trinity College Dublin, the National Library of Ireland, the Public Records Office Kew, the Imperial War Museum, Liverpool Public Library, Mrs C Barker of St Francis Xavier College Liverpool, Dom Anselm Cramer OSB of Ampleforth Abbey.
+I want to thank Donal Ballance, Joe Douglas, David Barry, Riocard O Tiarnaigh, the late Professor Fergal Hill, Roberta Doorley, Mark Byrne, Maurice Dockrell, Saoirse Fox, the Irish Jesuit Provincialate, The Library of Trinity College Dublin, the National Library of Ireland, the Public Records Office Kew, the Imperial War Museum, Liverpool Public Library, Mrs C Barker of St Francis Xavier College Liverpool, Dom Anselm Cramer OSB of Ampleforth Abbey.

 Copyright 2023 Tom Doorley